 This paper investigates the information available to the independent directors sitting on the board of U.S. corporations, in order to shed light on their monitoring ability.
 By analyzing the open market trades of a sample of U.S. officers and independent directors we find that the independent directors earn positive and substantial abnormal returns when they purchase their company stock, and that the difference with the same firm's officers is relatively small at most horizons.
 The results are robust to controlling for the size of the transaction and the stock holdings, and for various proxies of risk, such as firm size, book to market, and past return volatility.
-We also analyze the effect of governance quality on trading returns and find that our results hold for most of the firms, with the exception of those with the weakest governance, where both the executives and the independent directors make higher returns when buying their company's stocks.
-Also, in such firms the difference between the abnormal returns of the executives and the independent directors widens: executives earn substantial higher market-adjusted returns than independent directors, suggesting that in such firms independent directors acquire less information than the insiders.
+We also analyze the effect of governance quality on trading returns and find that our results hold for most of the firms, with the exception of those with the weakest governance, where both the executives and the independent directors make higher returns of the executives and the independent directors widens: executives earn substantial higher market-adjusted returns than independent directors, suggesting that in such firms independent directors acquire less information than the insiders.